Editorial Board

 Current Editor of Studies

-Dermot Roantree is the tenth editor of 'Studies' since its foundation in 1912, and its first lay editor.
-Both his BA and his PhD in Modern History are from University College, Dublin.
-His doctoral thesis was on William Monsell, the 1st Baron Emly of Tervoe, Co.
-Limerick, one of the mid-19th century 'Limerick converts' and a close friend and confidant of John Henry Newman, with whom he corresponded frequently on Catholic affairs in Britian and Europe as they related to the causes of liberal Catholicism.
-Dermot was a teacher of History and English for the Irish Leaving Certificate before he worked first on eLearning projects and then in communications.
+Dermot Roantree is the tenth editor of ‘Studies’ since its foundation in 1912, and its first lay editor.
+He has a PhD in Modern History from University College, Dublin.
+His doctoral thesis concerned 19th century church-state relations, especially in the Irish context, John Henry Newman, and liberal Catholicism in Britain and Europe.
+Dermot was a secondary school teacher for the Irish Leaving Certificate before he worked first on eLearning projects and then in communications.
 He continues to work as a content editor for Irish Jesuit Communications.

 John Looby SJ